CharcoalWhite/Tarso/README.md

 # Tarso

-Tarso is a library datapack containing general mathematical utilities to help with score calculations **without** using macro functions.
+Tarso is a library datapack containing general mathematical utilities for score calculations **without** using macro functions.

 ## Usage